limongoo/portfolio/README.md

 - Adjusting project template before moving to handlebars
 - CSS styling for project hover state
 - Handlebars template in place in head section
+- Handlerbars compile and add back to html works
+- CSS and JS cleanup
+- CSS styling add and cleanup